ycoroneos/golang_embedded/README.md

-# The Go Programming Language Modified to run on baremetal ARMv7a
+# The Go Programming Language Modified To Run On Baremetal ARMv7a

 Now you can write high-level, concurrent embedded programs without the weight of Linux slowing it down.